This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 Core Technologies

-Container Application
+Container application

-- Managing navigation components (header, footer, secondary navigation).
+- Manages navigation (header, footer, secondary navigation).

 module.exports = {